 - Molecular: Study all the molecules that make up organisms, as in, DNA and the effects of mutations and sequencing.
 You’ll analyze diseases and medicine and how they react to each other.
 Basically, you can find the next big cure.

 - Biology Technician: Biology technicians usually work as part of a team in a lab doing research and experiments.
 You may be able to find a job with an associate degree, but it might prove easier if you get a bachelor’s degree.
-A 10 percent job growth is expected between now and 2026, with the median annual salary coming in at around $43K.
+The BLS reported that the average salary for biological technicians in 2021 was $51,770.

 - Genetic Counselor: Every body tells a story, literally.
 And genetic counselors are there to discover what heritable traits a person carries, and the potential these have to affect them.
 To be a genetic counselor, you’ll need a master’s degree.
-Job growth is expected to be 28 percent through the next few years, with the average salary at over $77K.
+The BLS stated the average salary of genetic counselors in 2021 was $86,640.

-- Physician’s Assistant: Physician’s assistants hold master’s degrees and have the same type of responsibilities as a physician.
+- Physician Assistant: Physician assistants hold master’s degrees and have the same type of responsibilities as a physician.
 However, PAs do not have complete autonomy; they work directly under the doctors they are employed with.
-Through the next few years, there is a 37 percent employment growth expected.
-Physician assistants earn an average salary of over $104K.
+The BLS reported that physician assistants earned an average of $119,460 in 2021.

 - Nurse Practitioner: At the very minimum, nurse practitioners need a master’s degree.
 However, they first start out as an RN, which is another great career for biology majors.
 You’ll only need an associate degree to start.
 Nurse practitioners are highly trained, and in some states are allowed complete autonomy, similar to a physician.
-The job outlook for all nurse practitioners, including specialties, is 31 percent.
-The average salary is over $107K.
+The BLS stated the 2021 average salary of nurse practitioners was $118,040.

 - Wildlife Biologist: Animal lovers who adore biology are sure to flock toward careers in wildlife biology or zoology.
 Studying animals, how they interact with their environment, their behaviors, their characteristics, and the impact they have on humans is all in a day’s work.
 Bachelor’s degrees are perfect for entry level positions, but if you want to do investigative, scientific, or independent research work, then master’s degrees through Ph.D.s are necessary.
-Employment growth is about average for the next few years, and the median salary is over $62K.
+According to the BLS, the average salary for wildlife biologists in 2021 was $70,300.

-- Microbiologist: The median salary for microbiologists is over $69K, and employment growth is expected to be very average.
+- Microbiologist: The BLS reported the average salary for microbiologists in 2021 was $87,820.
 Microorganisms are under observation by microbiologists in order to study how they grow, live, and interact with their environment.
 A bachelor’s degree is needed for entry level positions.

 - Environmental Science: Environmental scientists and specialists are superheroes who use their vast knowledge of the environment to protect it and the life that inhabits the earth.
-With a bachelor’s degree, you’ll be able to get an entry level job, where you’ll earn an average of $69K.
-No worries about a job shortage: The employment outlook is 11 percent through the next few years.
+The BLS states that in 2021 the average salary for environmental scientists was $81,240.

 - Occupational Health and Safety: These specialists analyze work environments and procedures to ensure employees safety.
-With a bachelor’s degree as the minimum requirement for an entry level position, you’ll earn an average of over $71K annually.
+The BLS stated the average salary for occupational health and safety professionals in 2021 averaged $78,740.

 - Pharmacy Technician: Pharmacy technicians are usually trained on the job.
-They earn an average salary of just over $31K.
-Job employment is expected to grow around 12 percent through 2026.
 Pharmacy technicians need a high school diploma or GED before they are allowed to dispense medication and help pharmacy customers or other health professionals.
+The BLS states the average salary for pharmacy technicians in 2021 was $37,970.

 - Veterinary Technician: Associate degrees are required of vet techs.
 Vet technologists have to have a bachelor’s degree.
 Both work under the supervision of a licensed veterinarian.
-Employment growth is at 20 percent through 2026, and the average salary for a vet tech is $33K.
+The BLS reported the average salary for a veterinary technician in 2021 was $38,250.

 Unusual Careers in Biology